A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Analysis of Real-Time Behavior in ROS 2

-The \emph{LatestTime} policy is a more recent addition to ROS~2, designed to maximize output frequency.
-It achieves this by implementing a \textit{zero-order-hold} mechanism, storing the latest message from each topic and publishing the complete set whenever any single topic receives a new message.
+The second is the \emph{LatestTime} policy, a more recent addition to ROS~2, which instead prioritizes maximizing output frequency.
+It achieves this by implementing a \textit{zero-order-hold} mechanism, storing the latest message from each topic and publishing a complete set of the latest message per topic whenever any single topic receives a new message.
+However, unlike SEAM, \emph{LatestTime} does not guarantee bounded time disparity.
 Wu et al.~\cite{wu2024modeling} were the first to model the latency of this policy and uncovered a critical flaw in its design that could lead to unbounded latencies under certain scenarios.

 Finally, the impact on real-time metrics of different sensor fusion patterns has been recently explored by Sobhani et al.~\cite{sobhani2025fusionpatterns} in the context of more abstractly modeled autonomous driving systems.
+Here, the authors identified task types and fusion patterns, dependent on the number of inputs and the activation patterns, and evaluated their impact on the real-time performance of the system.